YidiDev/PythonAdvancedTyping/README.md

 Remember to always be respectful and kind in all interactions with the community.
 It's all about learning, growing, and helping each other succeed!

-## Credits
+## Acknowledgments
-Developed with 💙 by Yidi Sprei.
-We thank all the contributors and the Python community for their support and inspiration.
+Crafted with 💙 by Yidi Sprei.
+Kudos to all contributors and the expansive Python community for encouragement and motivation.